-The Group made a loss for the year of U\$\$3,779,000 (2020: loss of U\$\$780,000).
-The Group recorded net cash used in operating activities of U\$\$240,000 (2020: U\$\$411,000).
-At the reporting date the group held cash and cash equivalents of U\$\$36,000 (2020: U\$\$1,692,000) and had net current liabilities of U\$\$484,000 (2020: net current assets of U\$\$1,294,000).
+The Group made a profit for the year of US\$1,899,000 (2021: loss of US\$3,779,000).
+The Group recorded net cash used in operating activities of US\$621,000 (2021: US\$240,000).
+At the reporting date the group held cash and cash equivalents of US\$1,994,000 (2021: US\$36,000) and had net current liabilities of US\$276,000 (2021: US\$484,000).

 The directors have prepared financial projections and plans for a period of at least 12 months from the date of approval of these financial statements.
 In view of the prolonged Covid-19 global pandemic, the Board has revised its projection, adopting conservative approach in its review to operate as a going concern.
 The Board has developed cash flow projection sensitivities for the assessment period which will cover the period of business interruption created by COVID-19.
 This extended forecast is based on current known revenue, as adjusted for the impact of COVID-19 and all forecast expenditure falling due within this period on a month-to-month basis.
 The Board can take mitigating actions as necessary to manage the cost base of the business, including the deferral of payments to the directors, and management of cash flow requirements in the event of any shortfall in funding.
-Despite this, the Group would need to raise additional funding in the coming months.